 - Forward-looking reflection.
 At the beginning of a course, project, or assignment, prompt students to think about which components look familiar and which look more challenging and difficult, and why.
 Towards the end of the course, hand these lists back to the students and have them discuss whether they have met their goals.
 As a class, have the students list which of the goals they believe they achieved, and which they did not.
 Alternatively, have students write a letter to the students who take the course next, giving advice and encouragement.

-Backward-looking reflection.
+- Backward-looking reflection.
 At the end of a project, work term or volunteer experience a backward-looking reflection is a good way for students to take stock of their experience.
-See for example:

 See examples of questions to foster students’ capacity to think deeply about content and concepts, and readings, research, or lectures.